 Internal borrowing.
-The Controller can temporarily transfer moneys from borrowable funds within the Pooled Money Investment Account (PMIA) to the General Fund to cover daily cash flow shortages (see "Accounting for cash flow loans" section), as authorized by Government Code 16310.
+The Controller can temporarily transfer moneys from certain borrowable funds or from the Pooled Money Investment Account (PMIA) to the General Fund to cover daily cash flow shortages (see "Accounting for cash flow loans" section), as authorized by Government Code 16310.
 Borrowable funds are funds in the State Treasury that are under the control of the Legislature and are not restricted from borrowing by the California Constitution, bond indenture, or case law.
 These loans cannot interfere with the object for which a fund was created and do not impede the day-to-day cash needs of the borrowable funds.
-Examples of non-borrowable funds are the Local Agency Investment Fund (LAIF), bond funds, and funds for pension payments.
+Examples of nonborrowable funds are the Local Agency Investment Fund (LAIF), bond funds, and funds for pension payments.